PakmanGames/PlanetPal/README.md

 - Learning and refining our ReactJS skills!
 We came into this project with limited React experience and came out as experienced Reactors&copy;.
 - Learning emerging technologies: OpenAI's gpt-3.5-turbo LLM API, and integrating it into our web app
 - Learning backend development: EmailJS and Node
 - Of upmost and extreme importance, COLLABORATION.
-Learning to efficiently collaborate and allocate roles so that the least conflicts arose on git and github. 😀
+We learned most to efficiently collaborate and allocate roles so that the least conflicts arose on git and github. 😀
 ## 💡 What's next for PlanetPal
 PlanetPal possess immense potential for expansion in the future.
 So long as the Earth's resources cannot be recycled infinitely and humanity faces scarcity, demand for waste management education will remain high.
 Let us change the world by educating one by one -- Aim for the sky, shoot for the stars!!